samikoz/scrapes/README.md

 ## TODO
 find some way of reusing containers. at the moment it seems every invocation creates a new one (confirm it)

+# Camerascrape
+Scraping cameras from optyczne.pl

+Same setup as with flatscrape

+## TODO
+Add parsing of the remaining fields
+Setup persistence pipeline

 # News
 scraping news from the web